cpxx9/todo-odin/README.md

 ### Assign to Project

 Each TODO should automatically be added to a default project
-Should be optional to change while constructing, or later
-method to change the project
+Property to indicate which project it is in

 ### Store TODOS